bhernandev/NowPosted/README.md

 ![Setup_1](http://i.imgur.com/zxZOIzY.png)

+Be sure to configure the CNAME of your domain if you are using one!

 Save these settings, visit the endpoint for your server on any browser to sign up, and get you and your friends NowPosted daily!